-Robert J. Jackson Jr. was appointed by President Donald Trump to the U.S. Securities and Exchange Commission and was sworn in on January 11, 2018.
+Robert J. Jackson, Jr. was appointed by President Donald J. Trump to the U.S. Securities and Exchange Commission, unanimously confirmed by the Senate, and served as Commissioner from January 11, 2018 to February 14, 2020.

-Before joining the Columbia Law School faculty in 2010, Commissioner Jackson served as a senior policy advisor at the U.S. Department of Treasury working with Kenneth Feinberg, the Special Master for TARP Executive Compensation.
-In this role, he oversaw the development of policies designed to give shareholders a say on pay, improve the disclosure of executive bonuses, and encourage TARP recipients to more closely tie pay to performance.
-Earlier in his career, Commissioner Jackson practiced law in the executive compensation department of Wachtell, Lipton, Rosen & Katz.
+The only Commissioner to teach at the SEC’s in-house University, Jackson joined the SEC from NYU School of Law, where he was a Professor of Law.
+Previously, he was on the faculty of the Columbia Law School.
+Before that, Jackson served as a senior policy advisor at the U.S. Treasury Department, working with Kenneth Feinberg, the Special Master for TARP Executive Compensation, to develop policies to give shareholders a say on pay and encourage TARP recipients to more closely tie pay to performance.
+Earlier in his career, Commissioner Jackson practiced law at Wachtell, Lipton, Rosen & Katz.

 Commissioner Jackson holds two bachelor’s degrees (one in finance, another in philosophy) from the University of Pennsylvania; an MBA in Finance from the Wharton School of Business; a master’s degree from Harvard’s Kennedy School; and a law degree from Harvard Law School.
 He married his wife, Bryana, while serving on the Commission.
 He was born in the Bronx, New York, and is a lifelong Yankees fan.